ELOR_HomeSlider

 About the project

 The first phase of ELOR was completed in December 2019.
-This saw improvements at a number of the existing Outer Ring Road Junctions.
+This has seen improvements at a number of the existing Outer Ring Road Junctions .
 The design for the main ELOR was completed in summer 2020.
 Leeds City Council have been working with construction partner Balfour Beatty to complete the first two phases.

-Works commenced on the construction of the main ELOR in January 2020 and the route was successfully opened to traffic on Monday 22 August 2022, with finishing works and landscaping due to be completed by Spring 2023.
+Works commenced on the construction of the main ELOR in January 2020.
+The works are due to be completed by Autumn 2022.

 Project Updates